Thank you for your applications!

-Students and Postdocs: If you're working or studying in an area related to environmental health disparities, apply for a $2,000 scholarship to help defray the cost of opportunities to enhance your training as a public health practitioner, such as:
+Students and Postdocs: If you're working or studying in an area related to public health practice, apply for a $2,000 scholarship to help defray the cost of opportunities to enhance your training as a public health practitioner, such as:

 Award Details

-In 2022, any graduate degree-seeking student enrolled in Pitt Public Health who is working or studying in an area related to public health practice with a faculty member who has an association with the Center for Health Equity is eligible to apply.
+In 2023, any degree-seeking student enrolled in Pitt Public Health or postdoctoral fellow at the school who is working or studying in an area related to public health practice with a faculty sponsor who can speak to public health practice applicability is eligible to apply.

 Recipients may use the award to defray the costs of opportunities that would enhance their training as a public health practitioner.
 The applicant must defend the use of the award in the application.
 One scholarship will be awarded in the amount of $2000.